 Sim Fern, founder of Upbeat Designs, is driven every day by the high standards of craftsmanship and discipline necessary to create beautiful visions of design and art for his clients.
 As someone who has always worked for himself, Sim has paved his own path in the ever-changing world of design and architecture.
 Starting in simple home repairs as a teenager and ultimately transitioning into custom upholstery, custom furniture design, and high-end millwork early in his twenties, Sim now proudly owns and operates his own successful business in Brooklyn, New York.

 Called Upbeat Designs, Sim Fern founded the company as a comprehensive provider for residential and commercial applications of all kinds, so that he can help people in the design world fabricate whatever’s next on their horizons.
 With thousands of completed projects and over 14 years of hands-on experience, Sim has continued to refine his client relationship and craftsmanship skills using consistent face-to-face client interactions and attending networking events every year.

-There are infinite opportunities for design and architecture in today’s world, and as the United States makes an economic shift back toward locally-made products, Sim has the chance to fabricate these opportunities for clients from various backgrounds.
+There are infinite opportunities for design and architecture in today’s world, and as the United States makes an economic shift back toward locally-made products, Sim Fern has the chance to fabricate these opportunities for clients from various backgrounds.
 From transforming the Grand Central Terminal into a sports venue to designing Bond Collective’s brand new event space called The Mezzanine, Sim and the Upbeat Designs team have been honored take on those projects to create something truly captivating.

 Sim Fern is always looking for learning opportunities within the industry.
 He attends the Architectural Digest Home Design Show in New York City every March, where he can connect with other professionals and be exposed to some of the most exciting design inspiration today.
 He is particularly eager about a few trends, such as modular furniture and homes, smart tech implementation into furniture and woodworking, and more.